 I directed, recorded and edited all of the aspects of this documentary myself and absolutely loved working on this project, especially shooting in the studio.
 When I create things, and especially when I edit video, I take pride in paying attention to the small details.
 One of my favourite details about this project is that all of the shots of the band playing in part four of the documentary are actually in sync with the background music track.
 I’ve noticed that rarely happens in music documentaries, so I was proud to be able to make it work for this one.

 Shown here is the trailer for the documentary.
-The full documentary can be viewed in four parts at the band’s album website.
+The full documentary is no longer available online, but a digital copy can be sent upon request.